 Can you expand on the threat intelligence processes and the technologies you’re exploring?

 We’re planning to leverage the profile of the CanSSOC proof of concept (POC) to establish partnerships with Canadian and global sources of threat intelligence data.
 We’re also increasing our understanding of the raw event data that we see by analyzing that data through the lenses of:

 - IOCs (Indicators of Compromise)

 - Behavioural analysis

-Ideally, we will achieve increased visibility into event data, enabling us to identify not only attacks to individual institutions, but also simultaneous attacks to multiple institutions and pivot attacks from one institution to another.
+Ideally, we will achieve increased visibility into event data, enabling us to identify not only attacks on individual institutions, but also simultaneous attacks on multiple institutions and pivot attacks from one institution to another.